temporalio/documentation/kb/prometheus-grafana-setup.md

 - [Go SDK Samples](https://github.com/temporalio/samples-go/tree/main/metrics)

 In your Workers, you can set specific WorkerOptions for performance tuning, as described in the [Worker Performance Guide](/application-development/worker-performance).

 With the scrape endpoints set, define your Prometheus scrape configuration and targets to receive the metrics data from the Temporal Cluster and Temporal SDKs.

 ### Prometheus configuration

-Enable Prometheus to scrape the metrics from the endpoints defined in the Cluster and SDK configurations.
+Enable Prometheus to scrape metrics from the endpoints defined in the Cluster and SDK configurations.

-For example with the local docker-compose Temporal Cluster, you can create a separate container for Prometheus:
+For example with the local docker-compose Temporal Cluster, create a separate container for Prometheus with a [Prometheus docker image](https://hub.docker.com/r/prom/prometheus/tags) for v2.37.0 set with the default ports.

 ```
 version: "3.5"